mizzioisf/openhospital-client/README.md

 including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 20.04 x64 (64bit).
 The Windows version has been tested on Windows 10.

+**This repo is experimental and is used to test the latest Open Hospital releases**

 # Running POH - Ultra quickstart

 on Linux: